SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Introduction

 In this paper, we focus on the low-latency domain, targeting inference latencies on the order of microseconds and below.
 The general workflow for deploying machine learning (ML) models on FPGAs in this regime is well established in the community.
 The $\tt{hls4ml}$ library~\cite{fastml_hls4ml,Duarte:2018ite} is widely used due to its flexible hardware-aware configuration, which supports translating trained models from common Python libraries into High-level Synthesis (HLS) firmware for FPGA deployment.
 CNNs are supported and have been benchmarked~\cite{Aarrestad:2021zos,Tarafdar:2021pqm,Ghielmetti:2022ndm}.
 For large images (e.g., with $\mathcal{O}(1000)$ or more pixels), inputs typically cannot be fully partitioned to enable parallel processing on an FPGA, so designs fall back to a streaming approach, processing one pixel at a time.
 While this keeps resource usage small, it often yields high latencies.
 When the image is sparse, say only a few percent or fewer pixels are nonzero on average, the standard convolution becomes highly inefficient because it must be computed on many empty regions.
 Therefore, we investigate a class of CNNs that adaptively select and compute only on active pixels, targeting large images with extreme sparsity.

-\textbf{Problem statement.} \begin{itemize} \item Can we improve the processing efficiency of CNNs for spatially sparse images on FPGAs to allow for accelerated real-time inference in experiments that require microsecond-level latency or below? \end{itemize} \textbf{Our contributions.} \begin{enumerate} \item Development of a sparse convolution method designed for low-latency FPGA implementation. \item Proof-of-concept on spatially sparse image data, demonstrating significant FPGA inference speedups with comparable model performance. \item A Python library for quantization-aware training of sparse CNNs and C++ HLS modules for FPGA deployment.
+\textbf{Problem statement.} \begin{itemize} \item Can we improve the processing efficiency of CNNs for spatially sparse images on FPGAs to allow for accelerated real-time inference in experiments that require microsecond-level latency or below? \end{itemize} \textbf{Our contributions.} \begin{enumerate} \item Development of a sparse convolution method designed for efficient FPGA implementation for applications in broader particle physics experiments, targeting low inference latency that is independent of input data and is constant in runtime. \item Proof-of-concept on spatially sparse image data, demonstrating significant FPGA inference speedups with comparable model performance. \item A Python library for quantization-aware training of sparse CNNs and C++ HLS modules for FPGA deployment.
 Code is publicly released at \url{https://github.com/hftsoi/sparse-pixels}. \end{enumerate}

-In the rest of the paper, Sec.~\ref{sec:related} reviews related developments that motivate this work, Sec.~\ref{sec:method} introduces the $\tt{SparsePixels}$ framework for sparse CNN training and FPGA implementation, and Sec.~\ref{sec:exp} presents the experimental setup and validation results.
+In the rest of the paper, Sec.~\ref{sec:related} reviews related developments that motivate this work, Sec.~\ref{sec:method} introduces the $\tt{SparsePixels}$ framework for sparse CNN training and FPGA implementation, Sec.~\ref{sec:exp} presents the experimental setup and validation results, and Sec.~\ref{sec:future} discusses current limitations and the planned improvements.